 Before you wrap up your whirlwind London adventure, you’ll need to factor in your journey back to Heathrow—and timing matters more than you might think.

-3. Choose your route wisely.
-The Heathrow Express takes just 15 minutes from Paddington, while the Piccadilly line needs 50 minutes.
-The Elizabeth line offers a sweet middle ground with better comfort.
+- Route comparison — Heathrow Express takes 15 minutes from Paddington, Piccadilly line needs 50 minutes, Elizabeth line offers a middle ground

 Conclusion